 Introduction to the Online Edition

 Voices Across Time is a tool to help educators shine a light on the diversity of the people in the parts of the world now known as the United States of America.
-It enables teachers to harness the power of music to educate students about the diverse regions, cultures, ideas, beliefs, and institutions that have shaped the human experience in these places.
+It supports teachers looking to harness the power of music to educate students about the regions, cultures, ideas, beliefs, and institutions that have shaped the human experience in these places.

-Throughout the history of colonial America and the United States, musics of different peoples have sometimes fused into something new—sometimes naturally, other times through coercion—that some commentators have celebrated as uniquely American.
-But this notion of people harmoniously living together in a sort of utopian melting pot does not fully account for America’s rich history.
-For, through their musics, people have not only come together but also fiercely competed with each other, sought to drown out oppositional voices, or simply coexisted with little exchange or influence across social divisions.
-Voices Across Time thus provides educators with a window into different aspects of social life, from the forces that bring us together to those that drive us apart.
+Throughout the history of colonial America and the United States, music of different peoples has sometimes fused into something new—sometimes naturally, other times through coercion—which some commentators have celebrated as emblematic of a uniquely American melting pot.
+But the “melting pot” metaphor does not fully account for America’s rich history.
+For, through their music, peoples have not only come together but also fiercely competed with each other, sought to drown out oppositional voices, or simply coexisted with little exchange or influence across social divisions.
+Voices Across Time provides educators with a window into different aspects of social life, from the forces that bring us together to those that drive us apart.

 There is a lot of music in Voices Across Time, yet we have not curated its contents with the aim of providing a comprehensive overview of musical artists and styles.
-Instead, we investigate immigration, migration, class, group and individual identity, regionalism, political ideology, social problems, war, religion, science, and technology in order to identify examples of musics that respond to and shape these aspects of American life.
-Although we might occasionally lament the absence of a favorite artist or song, the guiding principles of Voices Across maximize its usefulness in a broad array of teaching situations, from primary to secondary and higher education, and from social studies to music, English, technology, physical education, and any other subject that engages with US history or culture.
+Instead, we have selected examples of songs that respond to and shape immigration, migration, class, identity, regionalism, political ideology, social problems, war, religion, science, technology, and much more.
+Although we might occasionally lament the absence of a favorite artist or song, the guiding principles of Voices Across Time strengthen its usefulness in a variety of teaching situations, from primary to secondary and higher education, and from social studies to music, English, technology, physical education, and any other subject that engages with US history or culture.

-To maximize the usefulness of Voices Across Time, we have curated the songs in two different ways.
-If your teaching is concerned with history, you can browse the songs within the ten historical periods that we have identified, which correspond with the chapters of most middle- and high-school US history textbooks.
-If your teaching is more concerned with specific topics from across different historical periods, you can browse the songs in the seven song categories we have created: United/Divided, War & Peace, Work, Home, Moving Along, Faith & Ideals, and Science & Technology.
-We also recognize that you may have your own unique teaching needs, and we encourage you to use our keyword search and raw data (which you can browse and organize in different ways) to help you find content that meets your teaching goals.
+The songs in Voices Across Time are discoverable in three different ways.
+If your teaching is concerned with historical eras, you can browse songs in ten historical periods that correspond to the chapters of most middle- and high-school US history textbooks.
+If your teaching is more concerned with transhistorical topics, you can browse songs in six categories: United/Divided, War & Peace, Work, Home, Moving Along, and Faith & Ideals.
+You may also have your own unique teaching goals, and we encourage you to use our keyword search to help you find content that meets your needs.

-This online version of Voices Across Time builds on the printed edition, which was first published in 2004 under founding project director Deane L. Root and has served as the text for NEH summer institutes and workshops across the country.
-As we make new discoveries and develop better tools for understanding cultures and history, knowledge about the United States evolves.
-We are excited that the online environment of Voices Across Time will now allow us to regularly update and expand its content to better represent the full spectrum of viewpoints and experiences in the lands that now comprise the United States.
-Deciphering the messages communicated to us by voices from across time will always be an ongoing, iterative process.
+This online Voices Across Time builds on the printed edition, which was first published in 2004 under founding project director Deane L. Root and has served as the text for institutes and workshops across the United States.
+We are excited that as an online resource Voices Across Time can now be regularly updated and expanded as our collective knowledge of history evolves.
+Instilling in students the skills to decipher messages communicated to us by voices from across time is important precisely because it is an ongoing, ever-changing process.